Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 ### :fontawesome-solid-file-csv: **Download worklist file(s)**

-Worklist files can be downloaded from the "Export Experiment" page.
-This is the file that is input into the Hamilton VENUS Run Control.
+Worklist files can be downloaded from the Export Experiment page.
+These files are used as input for the Hamilton VENUS Run Control system.

-The NAAT worklist generator splits the worklists into two, one that includes the mixing and aliquoting of the mastermix (Mastermix Worklist) and another that includes the aliquoting of the sample (Sample Worklist).
+The NAAT worklist generator produces two separate files:
+Master mix Worklist – handles the mixing and aliquoting of the master mix.
+Sample Worklist – manages the aliquoting of the samples.

+This separation ensures precise execution and easier troubleshooting during automated runs.

 ![Download Worklist Files](./images/RADA_NAAT_experiment_page3.PNG) <br>
 <small>Figure 13.
 Export Experiment Files Page. </small>

 !!! note
-    The file that is downloaded will be a CSV UTF-8.
-The Method provided on this site does not work with CSV UTF-8, therefore the downloaded worklist must be opened and saved as a plain .csv.
+    The downloaded file is a CSV UTP-8 type.
+The DROP method does not recognize CSV UTF-8; the downloaded worklist must be saved as a plain .csv file.

 ### :material-view-grid-plus-outline: **View robot instructions to load deck**

-When loading the deck, select "View Instructions" to enter into the Worklist Viewer.
-This viewer contains all the information required for the user to load reagents into plates and plates onto the deck in the correct locations.
+To enter the Worklist Viewer, select "View Instructions".
+This viewer contains all the information to correctly load reagents into plates and position the plates on the deck in their designated locations.

 ![Worklist Viewer](./images/RADA_NAAT_Experiment_page4.PNG) <br>
 <small>Figure 14.
 Page designed to support the set up of the reagents and plates onto the Hamilton Deck. </small>

 The worklist viewer has five sections:

-1. Reagent loading section – This section includes the list of reagents to be added to run the experiment.
-It includes solution name (based on user input), plate name, well number, and a check box to indicate when a reagent has been loaded.
-Click on a given row to highlight locations in the plate layout and deck layout.
+1. Reagent loading section – This section lists all reagents required for the experiment, including solution name (based on user input), plate name, well number, and a check box to indicate when a reagent has been loaded.
+Selecting a row will highlight the corresponding locations in both the Plate Layout and Deck Layout.
-2. Plate Layout – Shows the layout of a given plate, 96 or 384.
-When a given reagent is highlighted, the corresponding well will be highlighted in black.
+2. Plate Layout – Displays the layout of a given plate, 96 or 384.
+When selected the corresponding well will be highlighted in black.
-3. Deck Layout – Shows the layout of the deck, with the corresponding plate names used by the robot to identify plate locations.
-Similar to the plate layout, the plate corresponding to a specific reagent will be highlighted in black when that reagent is selected.
+3. Deck Layout – Shows the robot's deck configuration.
+When a reagent is selected, the associated plate is highlighted in black, mirroring the Plate Layout behavior.
-4. Instructions – When one row in the solution section is selected, instructions will include the solution name, the volume to be pipetted, and the well and plate ID.
-This can be used by the user to know what to load where, and in what volume.
+4. Instructions – When a reagent row is selected, this panel provides detailed loading instructions, including: Solution name, volume to be pipetted, well and plate ID.
+This helps users accurately load reagents with the correct volume and location.